feynon/carlosbecker.com/content/post/2012-08-01-improving-vim-and-gedit.md

 ## Vim powered by a gorgeus vimfiles setup

-This ‘*vimfiles*' project is nothing more than a lot of plugins and some hacks in *vimrc* file, plus some themes, like Monokai (I already said thats the best theme ever!).
+This '*vimfiles*' project is nothing more than a lot of plugins and some hacks in *vimrc* file, plus some themes, like Monokai (I already said thats the best theme ever!).

 The installation is a little more complex than GMate, but, is not like build a Boing-747 :)